Rahullkumr/DataScience-session/README.md

 7. Data visualization

 Artificial Intelligence:

-through which machines can mimic human behaviour computer can see ==> copmuter vision computer can understand ==> NLP
+through which machines can mimic human behaviour <br>
+computer can see ==> copmuter vision <br>
+computer can understand ==> NLP

-who is the father of computer? what he created(mechanical computer) and when?
+who is the father of computer? what he created(mechanical computer) and when? <br>
-Alan Turing movie: The Imitation Game father of modern computing(AI) = Alan Turing
+Alan Turing movie: The Imitation Game <br>
+father of modern computing(AI) = Alan Turing

 compute vs calculate?

 both are synonym

 ```diff
 + Compute:
 + Calculate:
 ```
 statical modeling in old days and these days it's called Machine learning:

 Explain ML.
 ```diff
 ML is to identify pattern and use it